 And the best of all, contrary to what some believe, beginning piano lessons as an adult is never too late!

-Playing and learning the piano as an adult even has several other benefits and advantages, but most importantly; you are doing it because you want to, not because you have to!
+Piano lessons for adults even has several other benefits and advantages, but most importantly; you are doing it because you want to, not because you have to!

 It can be daunting to get started though.
 Here are some tips on what you need in order to get going.